blanchemohomyie/ping-pong-app/README.md

-Pinger and Ponger are 2 Go based microservices communicate securely via TLS.
+Pinger and Ponger are 2 Go based microservices which communicate securely via TLS.
 The pinger sends regular signals to the ponger, which acknowledges the signals by sending a pong.
+This project enhanse the deployment of these 2 app on the development stage.

-Key Features
+# Key Features
-TLS Encryption: Ensures secure communication between Pinger and Ponger using self-signed certificates.
+- TLS Encryption: Ensures secure communication between Pinger and Ponger using self-signed certificates.
-Containerized with Docker: Ensures easy deployment and scalability of both services.
+- Containerized with Docker: Ensures easy deployment and scalability of both services.
-Kubernetes-Orchestrated: Both services run on a lightweight k3d cluster, making it perfect for development environments.
+- Kubernetes-Orchestrated: Both services run on a lightweight k3d cluster, making it perfect for development environments.
-Port-forwarding: For quick local access and testing of services.
+- Port-forwarding: For quick local access and testing of services.

-Project Setup and installation
+# Project Setup and installation
 The tools already installed for the project locally are as follow:
-Docker: To containerize the apps.
+- Docker: To containerize the apps.
-Docker Desktop: To host k3d cluster
+- Docker Desktop: To host k3d cluster
-k3d: For managing the lightweight Kubernetes cluster.
+- k3d: For managing the lightweight Kubernetes cluster.
-TLS Certificates: Used to secure communication between services.

-Running the applications
+# Running the applications

 A two node agent k3d cluster was created with the following command: